 Python Scripting (spec: script-py)

-Napper runs Python scripts (.py files) via Python 3 for pre/post request hooks and test orchestration.
+Napper runs Python scripts (.py) via Python 3, found as python3 on your PATH.
 Scripts run on the real Python runtime with full access to PyPI — no sandbox, no limits.

 Pre/post request hooks (spec: script-pre, script-post)